Review: ‘Jurassic VR for Google Cardboard’ lacks bite

 If you've ever driven cross-country you'll know a thing or two about roadside attractions.
 You see billboards advertising the best tacos for hundreds of miles, and whether you want to or not, you stop to get some because you're just that curious, bored, and you really do love tacos.
 Of course they're never the best tacos in the world, and you definitely pay too much for them.
 Jurassic VR for Google Cardboard is the roadside attraction of VR games.

 Watching the trailer provided on the Jurassic VR App Store page is pretty much all you get: detailed but oddly shiny dinosaurs striking mechanical poses.
-It's like a fast food pizza joint filled with robot dinosaurs but without the questionable slices or any of the fun.
+It's like a fast-food pizza joint filled with robot dinosaurs without questionable slices or any fun.

 Mechanics here are limited.
-Using the Google Cardboard's trigger or tapping the screen, starts and stops your walking (though even "walking" is here misleading as it implies you have some physical presence in the game world, and as far as these dinos are concerned, there isn't).
+Using the Google Cardboard's trigger or tapping the screen starts and stops your walking (though even "walking" is misleading as it implies you have some physical presence in the game world, and as far as these dinos are concerned, there isn't).

 Moving your view turns the camera as you walk, and that's all there is to it.
-As mentioned the world doesn't really seem to notice you at all.
-In fact, the dinosaurs themselves don't seem to even notice one another.
-In all honesty this game is only a step or two away from being downright broken as many of the dinosaurs, particularly our air-born friends, aren't animated at all.
-They simply don't work.
+As mentioned, the world doesn't seem to notice you.
+The dinosaurs themselves don't seem even to notice one another.
+Honestly, this game is only a step or two away from being downright broken, as many of the dinosaurs, particularly our air-born friends, aren't animated.
+They don't work.

-There are I guess some redeeming qualities here if you really look.
-The dinosaurs, though disturbingly metallic, are well-detailed, and the sound effects, though they sound like they're coming through a old phone-booth from the 80s, are relatively robust.
+There are, I guess, some redeeming qualities here if you really look.
+Though disturbingly metallic, the dinosaurs are well-detailed, and the sound effects, though they sound like they're coming through an old phone booth from the 1980s, are relatively robust.

 The screenshots and trailer are, at the very least, honest in their depiction of the game, even if the nostalgia it draws on unfairly attracts us dinosaur-loving kids.